-Income is levied on all owners in Turkey.
+Income tax is levied on all property owners in Turkey.
 It is levied from the home earnings.
-Rental income can be determined by either the actual deduction method or the lump sum method
+Rental income can be determined by either the actual deduction or the lump sum method

-This is what you pay for an asset’s appreciation during the time you owned it.
-In Turkey, the capital gain tax is paid when you sell your house within the first 5 years of purchase and if you sell it 5 years after purchase, you are exempted from paying it.
+Capital Gain Tax is what you pay for an asset’s appreciation during the time you owned it.
+In Turkey, the capital gain tax is paid when you sell your house within the first five years of purchase, and if you sell it five years after purchase, you are exempted from paying it.

 This amount is calculated as a percentage of the profit you make between the stated value of your property when you first bought it and the sale price you declare at the Land Registry (Tapu Office) when you sell.